Introduction by the Chair

 Our intention is for our free schools to offer a broad and balanced academic curriculum which is based on traditional subject areas.
 English, Maths, Modern Foreign Languages, Sciences and Humanities at the core of the curriculum are tried and tested as ways for students to develop their knowledge, skills and understanding.
 Where necessary this curriculum can be adapted to accommodate students with specific needs.
 Throughout every subject there is a strong focus on literacy and numeracy.
 Via this curriculum, we aim to ‘provide a foundation for life’ for our students by inspiring them with a love of learning and by ensuring that they have the appropriate skills and qualifications to help them move forward confidently into further education, training and their careers when they leave our schools.

 Our Free Schools provide a safe, healthy and stimulating environment in which every one of our students can learn and develop and where parents, carers and the wider community are encouraged to be involved.
 Our strong emphasis on inclusion and pastoral care is designed to ensure that each student is treated as an individual so that every student can discover his or her latent talents as well as realise their academic potential.

-Looking forward, the Trust intends to build on the successful opening of our free schools and fully expects that it will work with other like-minded, local communities in Suffolk looking to open, reopen, develop or improve their local schools.
+Looking forward, the Trust intends to build on the successful development of our free schools and fully expects that it will work with other like-minded, local communities in Suffolk looking to open, reopen, develop or improve their local schools.
 This could either be as further free schools or as academies and could be at the primary or secondary educational levels.
 If you feel that the Trust could help your local community to achieve what is needed for the better education of future generations, then we would be delighted to hear from you.

 Chair of the Trust Board